The 8 Pros and Cons of Living in Charlotte

 Con: Quiet nightlife

-While Charlotte certainly offers the convenience of an urban area, you shouldn’t expect the same nightlife as larger U.S. cities.
+While the city certainly offers the convenience of an urban area, you shouldn’t expect the same level of nightlife in Charlotte as in larger U.S. cities.

 Unlike places like New York or Miami, bars and nightclubs close a bit earlier in Charlotte—usually around midnight, but occasionally as late as 2 a.m.
 That being said, downtown Charlotte is home to a few local hotspots and sports bars.
 Some of Charlotte’s best bars and clubs include: